What is Academic Writing?

 YES The disease often affects the patients’ quality of life.

-- Present evidence, not just your own opinion: You don’t want to tell the reader what to think, you want to provide them with all the information they need to come to their own conclusions.
+You don’t want to tell the reader what to think, you want to provide them with all the information they need to come to their own conclusions.
 Clearly explain why you did what you did, why you used the methods you used, and what the limitations of your work are.
 Present other people’s work accurately and try to be fair even if you disagree.

 NO Adams et al. could not show clear results.

-YES Since Adams et al. used a cognitive rather than a language scale, they could not distinguish between the two effects we report on here.
+YES Since Adams et al. used a cognitive rather than a language scale, they could not distinguish between the two effects we report here.

 How to Cite Sources Correctly

 Every piece of information or data that you take from somewhere else needs to be cited so that the reader knows what was known before and what new knowledge or ideas your paper or article provides.
 Note that you also need to add references to images and other material, whether you found something online, in a book, or in a newspaper.
-Your sources should be credible (i.e., articles from books, your university library, and academic databases rather than Wikipedia or blogs), and you need to know who wrote them and who published them when and where.
+Your sources should be credible (i.e., articles from books, your university library, and academic databases rather than Wikipedia or blogs), and you need to know who wrote them and who published them when, and where.

-Since there are several different citation styles, you should check your class syllabus, the guidelines of your department, or the author instructions of your target journal to make sure you use the correct style.
+Because there are several different citation styles, you should check your class syllabus, the guidelines of your department, or the author instructions of your target journal to make sure you use the correct style.
 In general, add author names and years in brackets or (superscript) numbers to the text to indicate where a quote or information comes from, and you list all your sources at the end of your paper or article.
 Don’t forget that even if you paraphrase you still need to provide your sources if you don’t want to get into trouble for plagiarism.
 And even if you reuse your own work (e.g., your unpublished bachelor’s thesis), you need to cite yourself to avoid what is called “self-plagiarism.”